Recycling is picked up WEEKLY by JP Mascaro *effective May 3, 2021.

 Worried about the mercury in those compact flourescent light bulbs (CFL)?
 Well, Home Depot offers free recycling of them at all of their stores.
 You can read more about it on their website.

 COUNTY-RUN RECYCLING COLLECTIONS

 Twice a year the Berks County Solid Waste Authority runs collections for items that are more difficult to dispose of.
 They currently have separate collections for Paper Shredding & Pharmaceutical Waste, and Household Hazardous Waste.

 The County Solid Waste Authority has a full-time electronic waste collection center.
 See their website for more information.

 They also accept tires for recycling at the center on Tuesday, Thursday, and Saturday from 8am to noon.

 Car and truck batteries can be dropped off at 2 locations for recycling.
 East Penn Manufacturing (Lyon Station, PA) and Exide Corporation (Reading, PA).

 WHITE GOOD DISPOSAL

 Every Saturday from 7am to 11am, the Pioneer Crossing Landfill offers disposal of "white goods" for residents of Exeter, Robeson, and Union Townships, and Birdsboro Borough.
 White goods are appliances such as refrigerators, freezers, washers, dryers, etc. The appliances must be dropped off at the landfill.
 You must bring ID for proof of residency.
-Any appliance containing freon must have a sticker certifying they are now freon-free OR you will need to fill out a form stating that the item has not been tampered with and no hoses are broken.
+Any appliance containing freon must have a sticker certifying they are now freon-free.
 For more information, please call 610-582-2900.